openhie/openhim-mediator-mhero/README.md

   * Provider query document - The CSD document to query providers from in order to send to RapidPro
   * RapidPro contacts document - The CSD document to store contacts retrieved from RapidPro

+The mediator will automatically install 3 polling channels to control the synchronisation, you must also configure these channels to suit your needs.
+In later versions of the OpenHIM (after 1.5.1) these will not be installed automatically, you will need to manually install these channels by navigating to Mediators > mHero Mediator and clikcing the little + button next to each channel listed under the 'Default channels' section.
+The channels are as follows:

-The mediator will automatically install a default polling channel that will run the synchronisation at 2am everyday.
-Edit the channel to suit your needs.
+* `AUTO - HWR and RapidPro Sync` - This channel will kick off the mediator to perform the the HWR to RapidPro synchronisation at 2am and 2pm everyday.
+You may edit the channel to change the schedule to suit your needs.

-You will also need to setup one or more polling channels to trigger data to be cached to the OpenInfoMan from other Provider Directories.
-For example if you wish to trigger the OpenHIM to trigger a sync from iHRIS, you could setup a channel with the following details.
-Note, you will need to have a remote service registered within the OpenInfoMan already.

-* Basic Info
-  * Name: 'AUTO - trigger cache update - iHRIS'
-  * URL Pattern: /ihris-cache
-  * Type: polling
-  * Schedule: 30 01 * * *
-* Access control
-  * Allowed roles and clients: 'polling'
-* Routes
-  * Add new Routes
-    * Name: 'iHRIS cache trigger'
-    * Host and port: the host and port of your OpenInfoMan server
-    * Route Path: /CSD/pollService/directory/your_document/update_cache

-The mediator will automatically install a default polling channel that will trigger the cache update of a document from iHRIS at 1:30am every night.

-Note, you will need to replace `your_document` with a user specified document, and edit the rest of the channel settings to suit your needs.
+* `AUTO - trigger cache update in iHRIS` - This channel runs everyday at 1am and 1pm by default.
+This channel updates iHRIS's CSD documents so that they are ready to be queried.
+You will need to configure the iHRIS endpoint for this to work.
+Edit this channel then go to 'routes' and add the correct url, hostname and port for your iHRIS instance.
+* `AUTO - update OpenInfoMan from iHRIS` - This channel runs everyday at 1:30am and 1:30pm.
+This channel updates the OpenInfoMan's cache of the iHRIS's Health Worker CSD document.
+You will need to configure the correcct OpenInfoMan document to fetch and ensure that the openInfoMan url is correct.
+Edit this channel then go to 'routes' and add the correct url, hostname and port for your OpenInfoMan instance.
+Replace `your_document` with the name of the health workers document in the url.

 Manual installation
 -------------------